The Advantages of Hydrogen Fuel (And Its Limitations)

 Hydrogen power may be the key to reducing a vehicle fleet’s operational costs.
 Compared to battery-powered or internal combustion engine counterparts, hydrogen-powered vehicles offer comparable if not superior performance and reliability in a number of ways:

-• Hydrogen fuel cell technology is extraordinarily resilient against harsh conditions, capable of remaining operational in sub-zero weather.
+- Hydrogen fuel cell technology is extraordinarily resilient against harsh conditions and is capable of remaining operational in sub-zero weather.

 Finally, hydrogen fuel is not subject to fluctuating oil prices, making an operation’s energy prices more predictable.